Notes by John Barnard

 Arthur Gladdish Trevenen James (8 Aug 1915 - 27 Jan 2004) was known as "Trev" to his family, but as "Jimmy" to his friends.
 His first name (which he never used) comes from his maternal grandfather, Arthur Edward Clabburn, while Gladdish was the maiden name of his great-grandmother on his paternal grandmother's side.
-Trev served 23 years in the Royal Air Force, serving on the Northwest Frontier of India in the late 1930s and in the retreat from Burma in the early 1940s.
-In the latter part of the Second World War he was in Bomber Command, rising to the rank of Wing Commander.
-After the war he had postings in the USA, Germany and at Supreme Headquarters Allied Powers Europe.
-He was also awarded an OBE for his services in India.
-After returning to civilian life he worked at the Air Ministry.
+Trev served 23 years in the Royal Air Force, initially posted to the Northwest Frontier of India in the late 1930s.
+At the outbreak of war he had a staff job in Delhi, and was then involved in the retreat from Burma in early 1942.
+He then served as Wing Commander, Operations, for RAF 221 Group in Calcutta, for which he was awarded an OBE.
+In late 1943 he was posted back to the UK, and after a brief period with No. 10 Squadron, he commanded No. 578 Squadron, Bomber Command, from August 1944 to February 1945, piloting bombing missions over France and Germany.
+After the war he had postings in the USA, the UK, Germany and at Supreme Headquarters Allied Powers Europe (SHAPE) in Paris.
+After returning to civilian life he worked at the Air Ministry in London.
 He published a history of the RAF during the period following the Second World War [The Royal Air Force: the Past Thirty Years, Macdonald and Jane's, 1976] and also wrote two unpublished books, one covering his career in the RAF (Towards the Stars, c.1966-7), and the other covering his service in the RAF, issues of population control, and the balance of strategic power in the world (Some Future Spring, 1980s/1990s).
 He married a Dutch lady, Nini van Gesseler Verschuir (4 Dec 1916 - 6 Jun 2017) known to the family as Doekel), who joined him in India shortly before the invasion of the Netherlands, and their wedding on 1 April 1940 began a family tradition of weddings (and birthdays) on All Fools' Day.
 They had one daughter, Astrid.